Deep-MI/fsqc/README.md

 These modules evaluate potential missegmentations of the amygdala, hippocampus, and hypothalamus.
-To assess segmentation quality, screenshots will be created These modules require prior processing of the MR images with FreeSurfer's dedicated toolboxes for the segmentation of the amygdala and hippcampus, and the hypothalamus, respectively.
+To assess segmentation quality, screenshots will be created These modules require prior processing of the MR images with FreeSurfer's dedicated toolboxes for the segmentation of the amygdala and hippocampus, and the hypothalamus, respectively.

 - shape module

-The shape module will run a shapeDNA / braiprint analysis to compute distances of shape descriptors between lateralized brain structures.
+The shape module will run a shapeDNA / brainprint analysis to compute distances of shape descriptors between lateralized brain structures.
 This can be used to identify discrepancies and irregularities between pairs of corresponding structures.
 The results will be included in the main csv table, and the output